omarbitar97/Card-War-Game/README.md

 Technical Implementation
 I ran into a few challenges during development that led to some interesting solutions:

-1. Async API Integration
+1. Async API Integration.
 I initially used coroutines for all API calls, but switched to UniTask for better async/await support.
 This cleaned up the code significantly and made error handling more straightforward.
 You can still see some commented-out coroutine code that I left in for reference.

-2. Simulated Network Latency
+2. Simulated Network Latency.
 To make the bot opponent feel more realistic, I added a randomized "thinking time" of 600-1500ms.
 This makes it feel less like you're just playing against a simple algorithm and more like you're waiting for an actual opponent's move.

-3. Separation of Concerns
+3. Separation of Concerns.
 I deliberately separated the card service implementation (DeckAPIManager) behind an interface (ICardService).
 This would allow easy swapping between the real API and a mock version for testing, or potentially a local deck implementation if needed.

-4. Additional Features
+4. Additional Features.
 Beyond the core requirements, I added:

 A. Proper error handling for API failures and network issues